-Welcome to the world of Politics and International Affairs!
+Welcome to the world of Politics & International Affairs!

 Our department’s focus is both domestic and international, with particular strengths in environmental politics and sustainability, political economy of development, and politics of diversity.